 There are some industry-recognized job titles — the ones you’ll most commonly see.
 In this article, we’ll go through what they mean and what you can expect to do in one of those roles.

 In this article:

 Project managers work on things that have a beginning, a middle and an end, with a defined end result.
 That’s what a project is.

 These days, many people do the role of a project manager without having the job title.
 So many jobs have an aspect of being able to manage projects as part of what the person is supposed to do.

 However, in this article, we’re focusing on people who predominately manage projects.
 In other words, people for whom project management is their main daily focus.

 While the core skills of being a project manager remain the same, industry insiders often think of there being different types of project manager.
 The most common way of defining different types of project manager is by industry.
 For example:

 A Digital Project Manager will oversee projects to do with online initiatives, digital marketing, software, apps and so on.
-They may mainly work with agile approaches and often in a client-facing business such as an agency (although large firms may have in-house Digital PMs too).
+They may mainly work with

 An IT Project Manager is — unsurprisingly — based in the IT department of an organization.
 They work on technical projects, which could be software, application, platform, infrastructure, security, or projects that bring together subject matter experts in all IT disciplines to deliver something.